Skip to main content

 Qualityquality

-The value ranges from 1 to 100.
-The higher the value, the higher the quality.
+Value from 1 to 100.
+Higher values yield higher quality.
 For example:

 https://cdn.ex.com/ioss(quality=70)/pic.png